Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors: Power FIPP: Characterization and Optimal Strategy

 \subsection{Characterization of $U$ as a $P$-FIPP}

 In this section, we identify the conditions under which the random field $U$ in (\ref{eq:UtxL}) is a $P$-FIPP.
-The multiplicative decomposition of $U$ given in~\eqref{eq:eD-decom}, under the conditions of Lemma~\ref{lem:ReptildeMA}, yields the representation
+The multiplicative decomposition of $U$ given in~\eqref{eq:eD-decom}, under the conditions of Lemma~\ref{lem:ReptildeMA}, yields the following representation: for $(t,x)\in[0,\infty)\times(0,\infty)$,

 where the random field $U^V$ is defined by